1031-Systems/1031_Delivery/README.md

 ## Installation

-The currently available version is __VERSION__.
-It is totally beta.
-Seems to work for me but I know the ins and outs.
-Someday this will be a previous version that may be available.
-Note that I am a code developer but not, by any stretch of the imagination, a repo manager.
+Note that I am
+a code developer but not, by any stretch of the imagination, a repo manager.
 Sure hope everything works for you.

 ## If You Are a User

+To have a readily runnable version of the tools, download the zipped release file of your choice from https://github.com/1031-Systems/1031_Delivery/releases, navigating to the realease of your choice.
+If you just want the latest release, find the one labeled Latest.
+Note that you will want the zip file with _basics in the name.

+Once the zip file is downloaded, unzip it into the directory of your choice.
+Unzipping the file produces a directory named 1031_Hauntimator.
+Navigate to that directory and run install.
-The releases contain executables built with pyinstaller that should work for you without setting up virtual environments or installing requirements.
-Pick a release to the right that matches your OS, download the release zip file, unzip it, and you should be ready to go.
-The README in the unzipped release will contain more information about getting started.
+The tools should be ready to run.

+If you encounter any issues, the README in the unzipped release will contain more information about getting started.

 ## If You Are A Developer